linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 \begin{array}{l} F V = \$ 10,000,000 (1.
 0 8 7) ^ {5} \\ = \\( 10,000,000 (1.
 5 1 7 5 6 6 5) = \\) 1 5,1 7 5,6 6 5 . \\ \end{array}
 $$

 Illustration 2-2.
-A life insurance company receives a premium of  $10 million, which it invests for 5 years.
+A life insurance company receives a premium of  \$10 million, which it invests for 5 years.
 The investment promises to pay an annual interest rate of \(9.25\%$ .
-The future value of \)10 million at the end of 5 years is $15,563,500, as shown below:
+The future value of \)10 million at the end of 5 years is \$15,563,500, as shown below:

 $$
 \begin{array}{l} P = \$ 10,000,000; i = 0.
 0 9 2 5; N = 5. \\ F V = \$ 10,000,000 (1.
 0 9 2 5) ^ {5} \\ = \$ 10,000,000 (1.
 5 5 6 3 5 0 0) = \$ 1 5, 5 6 3, 5 0 0. \\ \end{array}
 $$

 Illustration 2-3.
-Suppose that a life insurance company has guaranteed a payment of  $14 million to a pension fund 4 years from now.
-If the life insurance company receives a premium of$ 11 million and can invest the entire premium for 4 years at an annual interest rate of 6.5%, will it have sufficient funds from this investment to meet the $14 million obligation?
+Suppose that a life insurance company has guaranteed a payment of  \$14 million to a pension fund 4 years from now.
+If the life insurance company receives a premium of\$ 11 million and can invest the entire premium for 4 years at an annual interest rate of 6.5%, will it have sufficient funds from this investment to meet the \$14 million obligation?

-The future value of the  $11 million investment at the end of 4 years is$ 14,151,130, as shown below:
+The future value of the  \$11 million investment at the end of 4 years is\$ 14,151,130, as shown below:

 $$
 \begin{array}{l} P = \$ 1 1, 0 0 0, 0 0 0; i = 0.
 0 6 5; N = 4. \\ F V = \$ 1 1, 0 0 0, 0 0 0 (1.
 0 6 5) ^ {4} \\ = \\( 1 1,0 0 0,0 0 0 (1.
 2 8 6 4 6 6 4) = \\) 1 4,1 5 1,1 3 0. \\ \end{array}
 $$

-Because the future value is expected to be  $14,151,130, the life insurance company will have sufficient funds from this investment to satisfy the$ 14 million obligation to the pension fund.
+Because the future value is expected to be  \$14,151,130, the life insurance company will have sufficient funds from this investment to satisfy the\$ 14 million obligation to the pension fund.

 Illustration 2-4.
-The portfolio manager of a tax-exempt fund is considering investing  $400,000 in an instrument that pays an annual interest rate of \(5.7\%$  for 4 years.
+The portfolio manager of a tax-exempt fund is considering investing  \$400,000 in an instrument that pays an annual interest rate of \(5.7\%$  for 4 years.
 At the end of 4 years, the portfolio manager plans to reinvest the proceeds for 3 more years and expects that, for the 3-year period, an annual interest rate of  $7.2\%$  can be earned.
 The future value of this investment is \)615,098, as shown below.

-Future value of the $400,000 investment for 4 years at 5.7%:
+Future value of the \$400,000 investment for 4 years at 5.7%:

 $$
 \begin{array}{l} P = \$ 400,000; i = 0.
 0 5 7; N = 4. \\ F V = \$ 4 0 0, 0 0 0 (1.
 0 5 7) ^ {4} \\ = \\( 4 0 0, 0 0 0 (1.
 2 4 8 2 4 5) = \\) 4 9 9, 2 9 8. \\ \end{array}
 $$

-Future value of $499,298 reinvested for 3 years at 7.2%:
+Future value of \$499,298 reinvested for 3 years at 7.2%:

 $$
 \begin{array}{l} P = \$ 4 9 9, 2 9 8; i = 0.
 0 7 2; N = 3. \\ F V = \$ 4 9 9, 2 9 8 (1.
 0 7 2) ^ {3} \\ = \\( 4 9 9, 2 9 8 (1.
 2 3 1 9 2 5) = \\) 6 1 5, 0 9 8 . \\ \end{array}